-- o Livable Communities.
+o Livable Communities.
 Promote the enhancement, creation, and maintenance of livable communities throughout Palm Beach County, recognizing the unique and diverse characteristics of each community.
-Important elements for a livable community include a balance of land uses and organized open space, preservation of natural features, incorporation of distinct community design elements unique to a given region, personal security, provision of services and alternative transportation modes at levels appropriate to the character of the community, and opportunities for education, employment, health facilities, active and passive recreation, and cultural enrichment. - Applicant's Description: The Indian Trails Grove project will promote the enhancement, creation and maintenance of a livable community the central western part of PBC through the following elements: - a.
-Balance of Land Uses: The Indian Trails Grove project builds on current efforts to redress the historic land use imbalance in the CWC by providing an additional
+Important elements for a livable community include a balance of land uses and organized open space, preservation of natural features, incorporation of distinct community design elements unique to a given region, personal security, provision of services and alternative transportation modes at levels appropriate to the character of the community, and opportunities for education, employment, health facilities, active and passive recreation, and cultural enrichment.

-- 350,000 s.f. of non-residential development as part of the overall development. - b.
-Organized Open Space: The proposed project will have a variety of organized open space including, but not limited to, (1) a substantial amount of open space along the west property line (approximately 1,125 acres of water resources/agriculture and 640 acres of a conceptual impoundment expansion), (2) 50' to 150' open space buffers throughout the community, (3) 35' to 100' spine road buffers along some of the project's roadways, (4) interior 100' open space buffer, (5) a 42-acre addition to the existing County park, (6) a new 22.6-acre County park, (7) approximately 17.5 miles of equestrian trails and (8) approximately 53.46 acres of private recreation. - c.
-Preservation of Natural Features: The project will provide an appropriate transition and separation between the development and the conservation area to the north and west. - d.
-Incorporation of Distinct Community Design Elements: The incorporation of approximately 17.5 miles of public equestrian trails provides a unique design feature that provides a long-standing element for the central western communities. - e.
-Personal Security: Providing planned residential communities will enhance the already safe environment of the central western communities. - f.
-Provision of Services: - i.
-Water/Wastewater: As detailed in the service confirmation letter from the PBC Water Utilities Department (PBCWUD) dated November 2, 2015 it was confirmed that PBCWUD has the capacity to provide the required level of service for the 3,943 residential units including 265 townhome units and 3678 zero lot line / single family dwelling units, 300,000 square feet (s.f.) of retail uses, 30,000 s.f. of office uses and 20,000 s.f. of light industrial uses through the extension of existing facilities.
-These existing facilities include a 12" water main and 8" force main along Hamlin Boulevard at PBC Park "F" and a 30" water main and a 20" force main along Seminole Pratt Whitney Road at 64th Place North.
+- Applicant's Description: The Indian Trails Grove project will promote the enhancement, creation and maintenance of a livable community the central western part of PBC through the following elements: - a.
+Balance of Land Uses: The Indian Trails Grove project builds on current efforts to redress the historic land use imbalance in the CWC by providing an additional 350,000 s.f. of non-residential development as part of the overall development.
+As The Acreage comprises over 50,000 acres and approximately 15,000 vested home sites, the development plan as proposed in the amendment provides an alternative form of development that utilizes the same base density of the Acreage (00.8 du/ac.) in order to achieve compatibility, but: - Compacts the development on less than 50 percent of the site, given that 50% of the total site area must remain in Exterior Open Space.
+With the addition of the Interior Open Space areas, the Vertical Development Area is limited to a maximum of 33.33 percent of the site; - Residential units are clustered with higher densities at the commercial core (consisting of townhomes and zero lot line units), then densities decrease as the developable area radiates outward such that the units on the perimeter of the site are single-family detached units (those single-family detached being the closest in proximity to surrounding uses), thus ensuring compatibility with The Acreage and surrounding communities; - A total 300,000 square feet of retail and 50,000 square feet of office uses are provided to service the neighborhood commercial needs of residents, providing for internal capture of roadway trips.
+The non-residential uses will help to offset the existing imbalance of land uses within The Acreage. - b.
+Organized Open Space: The proposed project will have a variety of organized open space including, but not limited to, (1) a substantial amount of open space along the west property line (approximately 1,068 acres of water resources/agriculture and 640 acres of a conceptual impoundment expansion), (2) 50' to 150' open space buffers throughout the community, (3) 35' to 100' spine road buffers along some of the project's roadways, (4) interior 100' open space buffer, (5) a 42-acre addition to the existing County park, (6) a new 22.6-acre park, (7) approximately 17 miles of equestrian trails and (8) approximately 53 acres of private recreation.

+- c.
+Preservation of Natural Features: The project will provide an appropriate transition and separation between the development and the conservation area to the north and west - d.
+Incorporation of Distinct Community Design Elements: The incorporation of approximately 17 miles of public equestrian trails provides a unique design feature that provides a long-standing element for the central western communities. - e.
+Personal Security: Providing planned residential communities will enhance the already safe environment of the central western communities.

+f.
+Provision of Services: